TUMT2022/LDIMBenchmark/docs/design.md

 > We recommend lowercase names for datasets and methods (`[a-z0-9_]`).
 They must be globally unique.
 > TODO: Enforce

+> All measurements need to be in SI units as described in WNTR.

 ## Design

 Execute Algorithm locally, => Code Interface designed after file interface